Configure disk-backed message buffer behavior

 Persistence

 It's important to understand that the disk-backed message buffer feature isn't synonymous with persistence.
 In this context, persistence refers to data that survives across pod restarts.
-However, this feature provides temporary storage space for data to be saved to disk, preventing memory overflows and data loss during pod restarts.
+This feature provides temporary storage space for data to be saved to disk, which prevents memory overflows and data loss during pod restarts.